 Team YouTe@ch from Skinners’ Academy impressed the experienced judging panel with their business idea for a video sharing platform exclusive to schools, aimed at nurturing engagement around revision, careers and talent.

-The winning team’s teacher Dalia Abukar said: “A massive thank you to our mentors, Zoe, Jeegar and Lookman.
+The winning team’s teacher Dalia Abubakr said: “A massive thank you to our mentors, Zoe, Jeegar and Lookman.
 They were incredibly supportive and we couldn’t have done it without them.
 We are incredibly proud of the kids, they truly deserved it.
-The other pupils did amazing pitches too!
+The other pupils delivered amazing pitches too!
 We are so proud of our school students for being the only school to have won twice!”

 After the final, the winning team was whisked off in two luxury Rolls Royce Phantom cars, courtesy of Smart City Prestige, and treated to an exclusive lunch at Twitter’s London HQ followed by a London Eye private capsule experience.
 The other finalists received a tour of Tower Bridge, before all teams were treated to an exclusive tour and afternoon tea at Harrods.

-Mosaic’s Enterprise Challenge is a national competition that sees mentors from the business community work with young people in schools some of the most deprived areas of the UK to develop exciting, feasible business ideas.
-The winners from each school then progress to regional finals, with the regional champions being invited to the prestigious Grand Final.
+Mosaic’s Enterprise Challenge is a national competition that sees mentors from the business community work with young people in schools in some of the most deprived areas of the UK to initially play a business simulation game and try to achieve the highest net profits in each of our regions.
+We invite the top scoring teams in each region to progress to the regional finals where they are asked to develop exciting, feasible business ideas and pitch them to a panel of judges.
+The regional champions then go onto compete in the prestigious grand final.